jontrulson/conquest/docs/conquest-guide.md

 ## Recording Games

-   With Conquest 8.0, recording has been significantly re-worked.
-   '.cqr' files created prior to v8.0 are not compatible with v8.0+, sorry.
+With Conquest 8.0, recording has been significantly re-worked.  '.cqr' files created prior to v8.0 are not compatible with v8.0+, sorry.

 The new format uses the same packet protocol that the clients use.
 This means recording files (cqr's) are *much* smaller and much more efficient (cpu-wise) during the recording process, than they were with v7.x.

 Another benefit is endian safety.
 With the old format, recordings could only be played back on the same machine architecture the cqr was created on.
 Since the recording data is now based on the packet protocol, recordings are now completely endian safe (network byte order is used).
 So now, some poor slob on his Sun SPARC can play back a recording I make on a lintel machine and vice-versa.

 There are two types of recordings possible in Conquest: Server and Client.

-   Client recordings are created when a user runs conquest with the '-r
-   <recfile>' option, for example:
+Client recordings are created when a user runs conquest with the *-r* option, for example:

 ```$ conquest -r somefile.cqr```